albhardy/albhardy.github.io/_projects/2022-01-3Gen-trip-planner.md

 image_path:
 orderid: 31
 date: 2022-01-05
-blurb: 'Simplify Trip Planning and Collaboration for Generations of Family'
+blurb: 'Simplify Planning, Collaboration and Coordination for Multi-Generation Family Trip'
 ---
 We design and develop 3Gen Trip Planner to help manage difficult collaboration with various travel needs & preferences.
 Our aim is to  make it easy to organize a trip with a smart travel plan that is both comfortable … and knows your heart the most
 <!--more-->